scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 follow a unimodal distribution, which restricts the possible use-cases of this method.
 However, it is one of the earliest and a still often cited technique.

-Adapted from Matlab code at http://www.cs.cmu.edu/%7Eepxing/papers/Old_papers/code_Metric_online.tar.gz
+Adapted from Matlab code at http://www.cs.cmu.edu/%7Eepxing/papers/Old_papers/ code_Metric_online.tar.gz

-.. rubric:: Example Code:
+.. topic:: Example Code:

 ::